- Books, Literature, and Writing

 Before you even consider retiring overseas, you want to make sure you have all the facts you need.
 You will want to make sure you know what to expect.
 It is also very advisable to travel to the country and learn your way around, before committing yourself to any decisions.

-Several Videos That Are Also Very Instructive
+Videos Are Also Very Instructive

 The videos below contain a wealth of useful information to help you quickly decide if you think you have what it takes to retire overseas.